EricZZZ/cloudflare-workers-nextjs-saas-template/README.md

 ## Planned features (TODO):

-- [ ] Add an eslint rule to check for unused imports and exports
+- [x] Add an eslint rule to check for unused imports and exports
-- [ ] Add an eslint rule to check for unused variables and functions
+- [x] Add an eslint rule to check for unused variables and functions
+- [x] Migrate from ESLint and Prettier to Biome
 - [ ] Upgrade to Tailwind 4 and fix the errors and visual regressions.
 Already started here https://github.com/LubomirGeorgiev/cloudflare-workers-nextjs-saas-template/tree/tailwind-4-upgrade
 - [ ] Update Meta SEO tags 🔍
 - [ ] Dynamic OpenGraph images 📸